Simrche/nuxt3-gpt-assistant/readme.md

 # Nuxt GPT Assistant

-This project gives you a gpt support on your applications.
-For help the client or you as a developer.
+This library gives you a gpt support on your applications.
+For both users and developers.

 ## Setup